-A cataract surgery is performed on a 4-year-old boy with congenital cataract.
-He has an elder sibling who also had a congenital cataract and was operated.
-An anterior capsulotomy was performed and the lens was aspirated with minimal vacuum, an IOL was implanted.
-A posterior capsulotomy was performed through pars plana incision.
-This is a standard technique and same as the one used for infant aphakia treatment study.
+Cataract surgery is performed on a 4-year-old boy with congenital cataract.
+A vitrector is used to perform anterior capsulotomy and lens aspiration, an IOL was implanted in the bag and a primary posterior capsulotomy was then performed through a pars plana approach.
+This is a standard technique and similar to the one used for the Infant Aphakia Treatment Study (IATS).

 Surgeon: Dr. Daniel Neely, Indiana University